Student Health Center Getting Healthy, Keeping Healthy

 - Health screenings (e.g., blood pressure checks, height and weight measurements)

 - Physician appointments

 - Health education resource materials

-Appointments must be made through the Student Health Center.
-Be sure to contact the Student Health Center or see the nurse well in advance.
-Doctor's appointment are held at the University of Pittsburgh Medical Center facility located at 339 Sixth Ave. in Downtown Pittsburgh.
+Doctor appointments must be made through the Student Health Center.
+Be sure to contact the Student Health Center or see the University nurse for a consultation as far in advance as possible.
+The Doctor's office is located within walking distance of PPU at 339 Sixth Avenue, Downtown.

 All full-time students must have a completed Student Health Record (PDF), including complete immunization documentation, on file in the Student Health Center (graduate & part-time students excluded).
-This will help us to assist you if needed - from this form we'll know if you have any allergies, medical conditions, or other health concerns.
-Submit completed Student Health Record forms to:
+It is important the nurse has an up-to-date health history that includes information such as food/drug allergies, medical conditions, prescribed medications, etc. Please submit completed Student Health Record forms to: